Crypto-TII/claasp/README.md

 # CLAASP: A Cryptographic Library for the Automated Analysis of Symmetric Primitives

+_WARNING: this package has been anonymized for the purpose of blind review.
+Information about the authors, their affiliations and license related statements have been removed.
+The content of this package remains confidential and for review only._

 This package is designed as a sofware tool to automate as much as possible the analysis of the design of symmetric primitives such as block ciphers, cryptographic permutations, hash functions, and stream ciphers, from a cryptanalytic point of view.
 It is built on the top of [SageMath](http://www.sagemath.org) and